 Increased body condition score induced by ZIRC diet results in lower gut microbiome diversity.
 Gut microbiome diversity uniquely increases as body condition score decreases in ZIRC fed fish, while Gemma and Watts diets remained stable across time.
 These observations suggest that there may be a physiological connection between ZIRC fed fish and the gut microbiome.

-ZIRC diet exhibits unique developmental impacts on fish physiology that results linked in distinct gut microbiome communities at 6 mpf, but not at 3 mpf.
+ZIRC diet exhibits unique developmental impacts on fish physiology that linked in distinct gut microbiome communities at 6 mpf, but not at 3 mpf.
 The composition of the gut microbiome of ZIRC fed fish were not distinct at 3 mpf, but at 6 mpf the gut microbiomes stratified by high and low body condition score.
 This pattern was not seen in Gemma and Watts fed fish.
 These observations suggest that over time, ZIRC fed fish uniquely select for distinct compositions of gut microbiome communities that correlate with body condition score.

 ZIRC diet differentially selects for certain taxa.
 33 genera were found to have a statistically significant relationship between body condition score in ZIRC fed fish.
 In particular, the genera Comamonadaceae, Bacteroides, Bosea and Paucibacter abundance decreased with increased body condition score, while Cetobacterium abundance increased with increased body condition score.
 Only Bacteroides was found to have an association with body condition score independent of diet.
 This observation suggests that the ZIRC diet is uniquely selecting for these taxa.